 Q: “How early do you arrive?”

 A: This is another great question to ask your officiant.
 How much time of theirs is yours on the wedding day.
 I arrive 45 minutes – 1 hour before your scheduled start time and stay till roughly 45 minutes after the scheduled start time, with the ceremony concluding 30 minutes after the start time, and the final 15 minutes to break down the PA, congratulate you and your families, and finish up any paperwork that’s left..

 Q: “What happens if you get sick?”

-A: I am very well networked and work closely with Rev. Deb Viola, Father Joe DeVincenzo, Rabbi Sara Shonfeld, Judge William Corbett, and Rev. Aviva Sala.
+A: I am very fortunate to have a wonderful team of truly gifted professionals.
+I work closely with Rev. Deb Viola, Father Joe DeVincenzo, Rabbi Sara Shonfeld, Judge William Corbett, and Rev. Aviva Sala.
 I know many of you have read the stories on the local chat boards about some officiants “running late” or “getting stuck in traffic” or the ever popular “sick mother” and sending a replacement.
 With myself and all Church of Ancient Ways Officiants we Guarantee the person you hire is the one to show up on your day or your ceremony is FREE.